-It is interesting to look at examples of the probabilities given by the counting and Gaussian fit estimate to see how the spatial distributions of probabilities may differ in appearance.
-Figure

-12 shows uncalibrated tercile probabilities from DJF 1996 (ENSO-neutral) and 1998 (strong El Niño).
+It is interesting to look at examples of the probabilities given by the counting and Gaussian fit estimate to see if fitting leads to overly conservative probabilities.
+Figure 12 shows uncalibrated tercile probabilities from DJF 1996 (ENSO-neutral) and 1998 (strong El Niño).
 Counting and Gaussian probabilities appear similar, with Gaussian probabilities appearing spatially smoother.